lukecampbell/cpuid/README.md

 normally unavailable to processes.
 This project is mostly to see if it could be done, it doesn't have much use other than a template, so far.

+Copyright 2022 Luke Campbell

+See LICENSE for details.

 Dependencies
 ------------